Secured-Finance/contracts/docs/ProxyController.md

 constructor(address _resolver) public
 ```

+Contract constructor function.

-Set a proxy contract address of AddressResolver if it already exists.
+_Set a proxy contract address of AddressResolver if it already exists.
 If not, set zero address here and call `setAddressResolverImpl` using the implementation
-address of AddressResolver to create a proxy contract.
+address of AddressResolver to create a proxy contract._

-_Contract constructor function._

 | Name | Type | Description |
 | ---- | ---- | ----------- |